carabina/SuperAlertController-Extensions/README.md

 ## License

-`SuperAlertController+Pickers` is open-sourced software, licensed under the `MIT` license.
+`SuperAlertController-Extensions` is open-sourced software, licensed under the `MIT` license.